MicrosoftDocs/cloud-adoption-framework/docs/manage/unified-operations/server/best-practices/gcp-terraform-windows.md

 - The Terraform plan creates resources in both Microsoft Azure and Google Cloud Platform.
 It then executes a script on a GCP virtual machine to install the Azure Arc agent and all necessary artifacts.
 This script requires certain information about your GCP and Azure environments.
 Edit [`scripts/vars.sh`](https://github.com/microsoft/azure-arc/blob/main/azure-arc-servers-jumpstart/gcp/windows/terraform/scripts/vars.sh) and update each of the variables with the appropriate values.

-  - `TF-VAR-subscription-id` = Your Azure subscription ID
+  - `TF-VAR-subscription-id` = your Azure subscription ID
-  - `TF-VAR-client-id` = Your Azure service principal app id
+  - `TF-VAR-client-id` = your Azure service principal application ID
-  - `TF-VAR-client-secret` = Your Azure service principal password
+  - `TF-VAR-client-secret` = your Azure service principal password
-  - `TF-VAR-tenant-id` = Your Azure tenant ID
+  - `TF-VAR-tenant-id` = your Azure tenant ID
-  - `TF-VAR-gcp-project-id` = GCP project id
+  - `TF-VAR-gcp-project-id` = GCP project ID
   - `TF-VAR-gcp-credentials-filename` = GCP credentials JSON filename

-- From CLI, navigate to the [`azure-arc-servers-jumpstart/gcp/windows/terraform`](https://github.com/microsoft/azure-arc/tree/main/azure-arc-servers-jumpstart/gcp/windows/terraform) directory of the cloned repo.
+- From CLI, navigate to the [`Azure Arc servers-jumpstart/gcp/windows/terraform`](https://github.com/microsoft/azure-arc/tree/main/azure-arc-servers-jumpstart/gcp/windows/terraform) directory of the cloned repo.

 - Export the environment variables you edited by running [`scripts/vars.sh`](https://github.com/microsoft/azure-arc/blob/main/azure-arc-servers-jumpstart/gcp/windows/terraform/scripts/vars.sh) with the source command as shown below.
 Terraform requires these to be set for the plan to execute properly.